-This project aims to fill this knowledge gap by focusing on how the changing nature of work affects earnings inequality in developing countries.
-Through in-depth examinations of 11 countries in Africa, Asia, and Latin America as well as cross-country comparative studies, it investigates the impact that new technologies and globalization have on workers’ earnings, and how that, in turn, impacts earnings inequality (often the biggest driver of equality outcomes).
+This project fills this knowledge gap by examining how the changing nature of work affects earnings inequality in developing countries, relative other factors.
+Through in-depth examinations of 11 countries in Africa, Asia, and Latin America as well as a global investigation, it compares the impact that new production technologies and globalization have had on the distribution of workers’ earnings to other drivers.

 Watch this space